Ovata's 12.1% Options Sleeve Shows What Most ETF Allocators Are Not Doing in Q4 2025

 Ovata Is Solving a Different Problem

-When a manager uses listed calls in size, the portfolio is no longer just a list of assets.
+When a manager uses listed options in size, the portfolio is no longer just a list of assets.
 It is a set of payoff decisions.
-Ovata's mix of Spotify, TSM, IBIT, and other tactical lines shows a manager trying to optimize convexity, timing, and thematic asymmetry.
+Ovata's $823M AUM with a 12.1% options sleeve shows a manager trying to optimize convexity, timing, and thematic asymmetry.

 That stands in contrast with ETF allocators.
 SHP, TD, and Bank of Hawaii are not primarily trying to build optionality.
 They are using 13F-reportable vehicles to define beta, geography, duration, and growth exposure.